realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

 - A spatial index on intersection coordinates so we can quickly find the nearest intersection to any GPS position
 - A connected graph, with no isolated subgraphs, so every vehicle can reach every other zone via some sequence of road segments

 OpenStreetMap gives us the raw data.
-OSMnx gives us the tools to download it, clean it and convert it to a graph we can load into Neo4j.
+OSMnx gives us the tools to download it, clean it and convert it to a graph we can load into Aura.

-## The Neo4j Graph Model
+## The Aura Graph Model

-The road network maps naturally to Neo4j's property graph model.
+The road network maps naturally to Aura's property graph model.
 Here's what we're storing:

 ```text
 (:Intersection {node_id, lat, lon, street_count, location})